top of page

 • provide the designated representative with the necessary powers and means to guarantee their efficient and timely cooperation with the EU/EEA national regulatory authorities or ACER and to comply with the decisions and requests for information of the national regulatory authorities or ACER issued in relation to REMIT, including providing access to the requested information.

 Kronsteyn advises clients with respect to German and European trading law, including trading of financial instruments, emission allowances and wholesale energy products.
-In the context of its advisory services, Kronsteyn also assumes the role as German REMIT representative for third-country market participants.
+In this context Kronsteyn also assumes the role as German REMIT representative for third-country market participants who intend to register at the Bundesnetzagentur.
 For any queries, please contact Dr. Hendrik Müller-Lankow.

 • Securities trading and services